cody-joe-gilbert/SU19SparkClass/etl_code/README.md

+#Use Bash Script to Unzip Data Files into Scratch

 The scripts are a pipeline that are meant to be executed in the following order:

   1. Unzip the files into the target folder